WJEC AS Level Media Studies Level 3

-The A Level course comprises two practical productions, allowing you to create electronic media, audio-visual and print materials, using Adobe Premier, Photoshop and WIX.
+The A Level course comprises two practical productions, allowing you to create electronic media, audio-visual and print materials, using Adobe Premier and Photoshop.
 The AS course requires you to produce one media product from the platforms listed above.

-A Level Media requires you to sit two written examinations in the summer term over the two years.
-If you chose to take the AS Media course, you’ll be required to sit two exams in the summer term in addition to the coursework.
+A Level Media requires you to sit one written examination in the summer term.
+If you chose to take the AS Media course, you’ll be required to sit one exam in the summer term in addition to the coursework.
 Upon completion, you’ll achieve:

 - AS Level Media